8 Types of Herons in Wisconsin

 American Bitterns are one of many types of herons in Wisconsin.
 They are large solitary birds most commonly seen in marshes, wet meadows, and alongside lake shores.

-Our article has looked into the biology and habits of American Bitterns as well as their current status in the state of Wisconsin.
+Our article has examined the biology and habits of American Bitterns and their current status in the state of Wisconsin.

 The American Bittern is a large gray-brown wading bird with a long neck.
 Its erect yellow-brown stripe on its crown and down its back sets it apart from other herons worldwide.

-An adult can measure between 28-38 inches in size with a wingspan ranging from 36-41 inches.
+An adult can measure between 28 and 38 inches in size and have a wingspan of 36 to 41 inches.

 Its call is unique among its species due to its low booming noise that sounds like “poom.”